Country Report for Belgium

 Alternative care settings

 Corporal punishment is prohibited in some but not all alternative care settings.
 In the Flemish Community, corporal punishment is prohibited in institutions in article 28 of the Decree of the Flemish Council (7 May 2004) and articles 11 and 13 of the Flemish Government Decree of 13 July 1994 concerning grants to institutions for youth, but there is no prohibition in relation to non-institutional care.
-To our knowledge, there is no explicit prohibition of corporal punishment in alternative care settings in the French Community or the German-speaking Community.
-This was confirmed in relation to the French Community by the Government in 2018.[17]
+In the French Community, the 2023 Decree relating to the prohibition of violence against children in institutions authorized, accredited, subsidized or organized by the French Community (in force in February 2024) prohibits corporal punishment in all children’s institutions.[17]
+However, there is no prohibition in relation to non-institutional care.
+To our knowledge, there is no explicit prohibition of corporal punishment in alternative care settings in the German-speaking Community.

 Day care